cdent/etcd-compute/BRIDGE.md

 networking
 handbook](https://jamielinux.com/docs/libvirt-networking-handbook/bridged-network.html).
 Read that and then come back here to determine some local adjustments.
-The "Initial Steps" should be done, it in the setup of the bridge itself where I needed to make adjustments.
+The "Initial Steps" should be done, it is in the setup of the bridge itself where I needed to make adjustments.

 My test host is an Ubuntu Bionic VM hosted on an ESXi hypervisor